dsheng/dnsovertcp/README.md

 3, Edit local nameserver to localhost

-   For linux or mac os,modify /etc/resolv.conf
+   For Linux or Mac OS,modify /etc/resolv.conf

 	nameserver 127.0.0.1